 A couple of these predictions tick me off.

-While I hope this statement is true in the future, the notion that new technology is needed to make better suggestions to event audiences annoys me.
+I hope this statement is true in the future.
+But the notion that you need new technology to make better suggestions to event audiences annoys me.

 First, this formulation sides with the old worldview that treats event attendees not as adults but as children who need an external authority to determine what they need to learn.
 That’s training, and most successful organizations abandoned years ago the concept that the majority of learning comes from training.

 Second, we know now how to allow people to control their own learning at an event; i.e. via well-designed participant-driven process that uncovers needs and matches them to the considerable resources available from the people formerly known as the audience.
 Unfortunately we rarely allow this to happen.
-I think we will find that future technology will not do as good a job at making better suggestions for our audiences when compared with what can be done now with well-tested, straightforward participative process.
+I think we will find that future technology will not do as good a job at making better suggestions for our audiences, compared to what we can do now with well-tested, straightforward participative process.

 “6.
 Technology will connect attendees with one another at events.”

-What to do?
 Sadly these days, I routinely see queries on LinkedIn groups asking about the latest “hot” technology for events.
 This is sheer laziness that benefits no one except lucky tech suppliers.
 Instead of looking for new technology to make an event novel, spend your time incorporating process and formats that will fundamentally improve the quality and value of learning and connection at your event.
-And if this leads you to incorporate appropriate technology to support these activities, then your event dog will be wagging its tech tail, the way that nature intended, rather than the other way round.
+And if this leads you to incorporate appropriate technology to support these activities?
+Well, then your event dog will be wagging its tech tail, the way that nature intended, rather than the other way round.